- 1 Introduction

 Can I be a Dawnish knight without being Dawnish?

 Can I be more than one archetype?

 When you create your character you can choose a single character archetype from those described for the nation on the wiki.
 Archetypes are completely optional, you don't have to have one but it tells us a lot about what you consider to be the main role of your character, and we use them when writing some plots.
-For instance, if we are going to write some plot involving combat in Urizen - then we might aim that plot at players who have told us they are playing a Sentinel.
+For instance, if we are going to write some plot involving combat in Urizen - then we might aim that plot at players who have told us they are playing a sentinel.
 If we're writing plot involving ritual magic in Dawn then we'll look at who is playing an enchanter.

-It is difficult for a character to fulfill more than one role at once, though not impossible.
+It is difficult for a character to fulfil more than one role at once, though not impossible.
 At character creation we ask you to pick the archetype that is most relevant for your character.
 We may then use that information when looking for characters to involve in new plot we are writing.
 However archetypes are also about the setting and your characterisation, there are no game rules for them, it is simply a shorthand for how you present your character and what you tell the world about yourself.
-A Wintermark Thane might also be a Grimnir.
+A Wintermark thane might also be a grimnir.
 However the social role, the vows involved, or simply the time required will often make it difficult to fully portray, or even be accepted, as more than one archetype at once.

 What if my nationality or archetype is disputed?

 Only members of a nation may vote in that nations senatorial elections - and in some cases only members of certain archetypes or characters with elevated social status may vote.
 For instance in Dawn, only nobles who have passed the Test of Mettle may participate in the senatorial tourney.
 In most cases who is or is not a Dawnish noble is obvious to everyone present - and the assumption is that all characters will react accordingly.
 If however there is some genuine doubt, then characters present may dispute an individuals nationality or status.